Ohio State Route 555: Route description

 As of 2012, no part of SR 555 is included within the National Highway System.
-Due of its largely rural setting, SR 555 is not a heavily used travel route.
+Due to its largely rural setting, SR 555 is not a heavily used travel route.
 According to Ohio Department of Transportation (ODOT) traffic counts from 2012, the most heavily trafficked segment of the route is its bridge over the Muskingum River in Zanesville with an annual average daily traffic count (AADT) of about 12,600 vehicles.
 The next highest traffic count along the route was at a station just south of the SR 719 intersection; its AADT in 2012 was only about 4,500 vehicles.
 The least-traveled section in 2012 was just south of SR 78 in Ringgold with an AADT of 90.
 Because of its winding route, scenic views, and rolling hills especially in the southern portions of the route, SR 555 also nicknamed The Triple Nickel is a popular route among motorcyclists.
 Each year, since 2011, Saint John's Lutheran Church in Stovertown (right on 555 just outside Zanesville) holds the "Triple Nickel Country Cruise-In" the Saturday before Father's Day in June.
 The event showcases all kinds of vehicles and bills itself as a one-of-a-kind Cruise-In in a country setting.